-3.1.1.1.
+3.1.1.6.
 Firewall, ports and MPI

 The firewall blocks some ports which are needed for SimufactTM services such as the remote service, licensing and the MPI service.
-So if you do not want not deactivate the firewall completely, please make sure that the ports from 9985 (Simufact Monitor), as well as the ports used for MSC Licensing are not blocked.
+So if you do not want not deactivate the firewall completely, please make sure that the ports 9985 (Simufact Monitor), 9987, 9988 and 9990 (Simufact Remote) as well as the ports used for MSC Licensing are not blocked.
 Compare, Appendix B too.

-3.1.1.2.
+3.1.1.7.
 Antivirus software